 Annual Dues, Fees & Assessments

-The State Bar's fiscal year runs April 1 to March 31.
+The State Bar's fiscal year runs from April 1 to March 31.
 Annual fees and assessments are due April 1 each year.

 Dues, Fees & Assessments |